WHAT WE KNOW ABOUT EVICTIONS IN NEW YORK STATE

 - The ban on evictions does NOT mean that tenants do not have to pay rent.

-- If a tenant is causing a health or safety threat where they live, the ban does not protect the
+- If a tenant is causing a health or safety threat where they live, the ban does not protect them.

-- Landlords are not allowed to evict tenants who give them a written statement (which is attached) that says:
+- Landlords are not allowed to evict tenants who give them a written statement that says:

 - The tenant tried to get all available government assistance for rent; and